 - A public Team Room can be switched to a Private Team Room without data loss.

-Activated/Deactivated Team Rooms
+Allocated vs. Available Team Rooms

-How can I monitor activated Team Rooms?
+How can I monitor allocated vs. available Team Rooms?

-How can I deactivate a Team Room?
+How can I delete a Team Room?